 Let’s make a powerful impact together – Join us and be a part of the change we are creating!

 Girl Power Africa is a non-profit organization with a mission to empower women and children affected by civil war and the Ebola epidemic.
-Our organization is dedicated to empowering women and children by providing them with the resources they need to thrive.
+Our organization is dedicated to funding children’s education and providing women with the tools to become self-sufficient entrepreneurs.
+Through our work, we strive to break the cycle of poverty and create opportunities for a brighter future.

 Bulleh opened a small store-front location in Monrovia and watched the women navigate their day-to-day lives.
 She started to ask questions and gained their trust.
 The stories of these women and their struggle for survival unfolded, and Bulleh and Frederick started gifting the women selling goods, which allowed them to sell a product and turn a profit to support their families.
 Over time, more women found Bulleh, and in 2015, she started posting on her personal Facebook page, asking friends to help.
 The response was overwhelming, and Girl Power Africa was officially born in 2016.